josemariasosa/rubik/README.md

     2. Adding the chunkify function.

-- version - 0. *I am not the original one, but I'm old, thought.*
+- version - 0. *'I am not the original one, but I'm old, thought.'*